-AS THE SAYING GOES, YOU ONLY HAVE ONE CHANCE TO MAKE A FIRST IMPRESSION.
-ONCE A LETTER/ PROPOSAL IS WELL PRESENTED AND THE APPROACH IS CLEAN, THE PARTY BEING APPROACHED WILL DEFINITELY TAKE NOTICE. artists should remember that their public conduct and dress code can influence the investors' decision to associate with their brand, therefore they need to be mindful of their image.
+AS THE SAYING

+GOES, YOU

+ONLY HAVE ONE

+CHANCE TO

+MAKE A FIRST

+IMPRESSION.

+ONCE A LETTER/

+PROPOSAL IS WELL

+PRESENTED AND

+THE APPROACH

+IS CLEAN, THE

+PARTY BEING

+APPROACHED WILL

+DEFINITELY TAKE

+NOTICE.

 What can emerging artists explore further as sustainable approaches?